karenfreemansmith/Epic-EmberWk4-AskTomster/README.md

 * Users should be able to click on a question to view additional information.
 * Allow users to add and edit questions.
 * Allow users to add answers to a question.
 Answers should be added and viewed on the same page as the question they respond to.
+* Additional (week 4 requirements)
+  * Add a computed property - will return a random answer from our mascot(s)
+  * Add a helper - will highlight questions with no answers and most popular/answered questions
+  * Integrate a service - allow user to login and saves their user information
+* Additional (week 4 optional)
+  * Add tags/categories to questions
+  * Find and integrate a quote API to "answer" questions based on tag/category
+  * Filter questions by category
+  * Develop some kind of user "karama" ranking
+  * Display users on leaderboard based on their "karma"
+* Also FIX rich text control to display more consistently (multiple times on a page? page reload)

 ## Prerequisites